Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/line-simplification.md

 }
 ```

-Next we can try to find the point who's perpendicular distance is furthest from
+Next we can try to find the point whose perpendicular distance is furthest from
 `line_segment`.

 Ideally I'd like to use the [`Iterator::max_by_key()`][max-by-key] method to